Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 Like with all other pulses, when you use this pulse with your Bidirectional Connection class feature, you may choose which order these effects resolve in.

+## Sixth Sense

+Also at level 1, the connection formed gives you a vague awareness of the other's surroundings and actions, helping you react quickly to protect or harm your dual.

+If your dual is an ally, attacks of opportunity against either of you are made with disadvantage.

+If your dual is an enemy, attacks of opportunity against your dual are made with advantage.

 ## Qualia

 The connection that each soulbinder forms has a distinctive Qualia to it, almost like a taste, shaping the nature of their bond.
 This selection grants you unique features both at level 1 and as you grow in power.